Karen Miller, Ph.D., Department Chair

-Official transcripts showing all college/university coursework.
-The applicant must possess a bachelor’s degree from a regionally accredited college or university with a cumulative GPA of 2.5 or higher (scale of 4.0).
+Official transcripts showing all college/university coursework completed at both the undergraduate and graduate levels.
+The applicant must possess a bachelor’s degree from a regionally accredited college or university with a cumulative GPA of 2.75 or higher (scale of 4.0).

-Statement of purpose describing the applicant’s career goals, how the certificate program will support attainment of those goals, and any additional information such as relevant academic or professional experience (300 to 400 words).
+A statement of purpose describing the applicant’s career goals, how the MPA program will support attainment of those goals, and any additional information such as relevant academic or professional experience (300 to 400 words).